-Operation with the fuel selector switch in the wrong position could cause internal engine damage not covered by the outboard's limited warranty.
+NOTICE Operation with the fuel selector switch in the wrong position could cause internal engine damage not covered by the outboard's limited warranty

 The Engine Management Module (EMM) includes programs allowing the engine to run on several types of fuel.
 You MUST select the correct program for the fuel being used.
+Refer to Fuel Requirements on p.
+13.

-To use jet fuel, or kerosene, press the fuel selector switch IN.

-To use gasoline, pull the fuel selector switch OUT to expose the red indicator ring.
+- To use jet fuel, or kerosene, press the fuel selector switch IN. - To use gasoline, pull the fuel selector switch OUT to expose the red indicator ring.